 Why not let your young learners get creative by helping with easy recipes such as fruit kebabs or decorating cupcakes?
 It’s a great way to sharpen their cooking skills for later in life as well as being a fun family game.

 Combine your math and healthy eating lessons with this fun sorting activity!
 It’s a great way to develop math skills such as sorting and counting as well as discussing the concept of same and different.
 Other items like blueberries, cereal, small crackers, or even items from nature such as pebbles and leaves, will work just as well for this super activity.

 Learn More: Carrots Are Orange

 15. Develop Geometry Skills With a Fun Learning Game

 What better way to learn about shapes than making silly faces?
-Kids can let their imaginations run wild, combing bananas, pizza, and candy corn to make the funniest faces they can come up with!
+Let your kiddies’ imaginations run wild, combing bananas, pizza, and candy corn to make the funniest faces they can come up with!

 16. Loose Parts Play

-Loose pieces can range from recycled items to tile pieces to rocks, pebbles, and beads.
-It’s a great way to expose your preschooler to different textures and materials and help them gain a better understanding of the natural world around them.
+Loose-part play is a brilliant early development activity.
+Parts can be anything from recycled items to tile pieces to rocks, pebbles, and beads.
+It’s a great way to expose your preschoolers to different textures and materials.
+You’ll be surprised at all the fun and imaginative ideas they come up with!

 Learn More: Meaningful Mama